rmrk-team/evm/docs/RMRK/base/RMRKBaseStorage.md

 function getType() external view returns (string)
 ```

-Used to retrieve the `itemType` of the associated base.
+Used to return the `itemType` of the associated base